 Once you zero in on the kind of the website you want, the next step obviously is designing it.

-You need to figure out the pages you want on your site and what you need each of them to be.
+Figure out the pages you want on your site and what you need each of them to be.
 Once you have a purpose for each page, you can think of the information to be presented and the kind of layout that goes well with that.
 In UX design, this process is called wireframing.
 Wireframing brings out the essentials from the initial concept.
 It is meant to convert the idea into concrete information, presented visually for easy understanding.

 At its most basic level, wireframing can be just a simple sketch done with pen and paper.
 For advanced wireframing, you have tools available) that help to maintain the same feel across pages and reuse commonly used blocks.
 Wireframing tools are usually expensive and not really needed for building a personal website.
 But if you’re looking at a medium sized website for e-commerce purposes then they’re a worthy investment.